 I am the Assistant Director of the Lester E Fisher Center for the Study & Conservation of Apes, Lincoln Park Zoo, Chicago, USA.
-It is my role to help with the design, coordination, and running of our in-house behavioral and cognitive research with our chimpanzees and gorillas.
-I am also an adjunct Assistant Professor at Northwestern University, USA, and an Honourary Research Fellow at the University of Birmingham, UK.
+It is my role to help with the design, coordination, and running of our in-house behavioral and cognitive research with our chimpanzees, gorillas and Japanese macaques.
+I am also Chair of Lincoln Park Zoo's Institutional Review Board.
+In addition to my role at the Zoo, I am an adjunct Assistant Professor at Northwestern University, USA, and an Honourary Research Fellow at the University of Birmingham, UK.

 Beran MJ, Hopper LM, de Waal FBM, Sayers K & Brosnan SF (in press).
 Chimpanzee food preferences, associative learning, and the origins of cooking.
 Learning & Behavior.

-Wagner KE, Hopper LM & Ross SR (in press).
+Wagner KE, Hopper LM & Ross SR (2016).
 Asymmetries in the production of self-directed behavior by chimpanzees and gorillas during a computerized cognitive test.
-Animal Cognition.
+Animal Cognition, 19(2), 343-350.

 Hopper LM, Kurtycz LM, Ross SR & Bonnie KE (2015) Captive chimpanzee foraging in a social setting: a test of problem solving, flexibility, and spatial discounting.
 PeerJ 3, e833.